It is Thursday the 7th of May, and we are back.

 We reported last week that Hyundai Merchant Marine just received the first 1×24000 teu container vessel in a series of 12, so again, we can only hope and pray perhaps that the world trade will pick up very soon.
 Otherwise, these ships will be very expensive for everyone, in particular and ultimately for the ever-patient taxpayer.

 I listened to a podcast on stitcher (the app) about this very issue.
 It seems that although we have hospital workers, store keepers, and staff deemed indispensable and vital staff to keep us going during the crisis, they still have not seen anything relating to better pay, a bonus, or such like.
 Let us hope that our politicians don’t only deliver hot air but also really ensure that funds are going to the needy and those on the front lines who do contribute more than most.
 Who else would risk their lives for the rest of us?
 They are certainly not found on Wall Street, The City in London or similar places elsewhere.
-Another podcast you may listen to with a cup of coffee is this one focusing on lives versus economy.

 As you know, here in Sweden, we have become famous for NOT having a complete lockdown since the beginning, and I have been fortunate enough to take many walks.
 So besides finding the pleasure of books in the evening (after yelling kids have dozed off), I listen to podcasts.
 Besides enjoying the music, they make the 7-8 km that I walk daily at a brisk speed work like a charm.
 I continue with sports and, of course, replenish afterwards with Ritter Sport (a type of chocolate), so any immediate health benefits from my walking are probably to be found just like a rainbow, i.e. never!